 How CompanyCam Helps Crews Take and Manage Your Photos

 CompanyCam was specifically designed to help companies like yours take and manage photos extremely easily.
-For this article, we’re going to show you how our app helps with three of the four fundamentals we mentioned above: storage, organization, and communication.
+For this article, we’re going to show you how our app helps with three of the three fundamentals we mentioned above: storage, organization, and communication.

-Storage
+1. Storage

 CompanyCam offers unlimited cloud storage to all of our customers.
 This means you never have to worry about running out of space or paying to upgrade for more room.
 But we don’t stop there.
 We also handle the photo uploading automatically so nobody has to worry about sending photos anywhere or spending a bunch of time manually uploading all your pictures from the day.

-Organization
+2. Organization

 When CompanyCam uploads your photos for you, it automatically tags it with a location and adds it to the right job.
 Since photos are tracked to the job, you’ll never have to dig through a long list of folders to find the right one.
 It’s also super easy to go back and see all the photos for a job with our Project Timelines.